Planning a trip to Europe? Our guide covers the essentials you will need in your packing list for Europe.

 Download these apps on your phone to make your travels in Europe much easier.

 If you’re considering staying longer in Europe (and you’ve got the right visas to do so), check out the Trusted Housesitters website for saving loads of money on accommodation.
-Become a house-sitter in Europe, (and all over the world) if you’re considering staying in one place for a little longer.
+Become a house-sitter in Europe (and worldwide) if you’re considering staying in one place for a little longer.

 We moved between all types of weather, from very cool temperatures to sweltering hot ones.
 And, we still manage to travel with carry-on baggage only, often less than 10kg.